hyoo-ru/mam_mol/view/readme.md

 			"max" : "20" ,
 		}
 	}
 } }
 ```

-We could set value in the same way for fields of a DOM-element:
+To set a value for a DOM element's fields:

 ```tree
 $my_scroll $mol_view